 - 1.9.1 The Company shall operate procedures for the approval and monitoring of its suppliers.
-This shall include suppliers of materials, transport, warehousing and services to the Company, where appropriate, to the requirements of this Standard. - 1.9.2 Where appropriate, suppliers of materials shall comply with a Standard that meets the same objectives as this standard.
+This shall include subcontractors, suppliers of materials, transport, warehousing and services to the Company, where appropriate to the requirements of this Standard. - 1.9.2 Where appropriate suppliers of materials and subcontractors shall comply with a Standard that meets the same objectives as this standard.

-1.10 INTERNAL AUDITS
+1.10 Internal Audits

-- 1.10.1 The Company shall have an internal audit schedule and its scope and frequency shall be established in relation to the hazard inventory. - 1.10.2 A record of all programmed internal audits and associated corrective actions shall be maintained.
+- 1.10.1 The Company shall have an internal audit schedule and its scope and frequency shall be established in relation to the hazard analysis and risk assessment. - 1.10.2 A record of all programmed internal audits and associated corrective actions shall be maintained.
 Corrective action shall be verified to ensure satisfactory completion. - 1.10.3 Internal audits shall be carried out by competent auditors, who should be independent of the area of operation being assessed. - 1.10.4 Results of the internal audits shall be monitored by senior management to see if the goals are achieved.